Spy Kids: All the Time in the World: Sequel

-Dimension Films had announced the fifth installment in the Spy Kids film series following Spy Kids: All the Time in the World.
-It was under talks to have the original cast expected to return.
-However, the film was permanently delayed from its intended 2012 production, as the film's stars Rowan Blanchard and Mason Cook, who are no longer kids, were both committed to other projects (Girl Meets World and Speechless respectively), and the planned sequel got cancelled as a result.
+Dimension Films had announced the fifth installment in the Spy Kids film series, shortly following the release of All the Time in the World, with intentions to have the cast return in their respective roles.
+However, the project entered development hell, and with the movie's new children actors Rowan Blanchard and Mason Cook aging through the years, the project was seemingly abandoned.